 Language requirements: You need at least intermediate level English to take this class (the teacher will use many visual examples and there will usually be students in the class who speak French and can help you if you don't understand something).

 This popular second level/intermediate class usually fills up well before the deadline, so register early! $

-The Late Registration Deadline is Wednesday the 27th of September at 11:59 PM
+The Regular Registration Deadline is Wednesday the 20th of Dec at 11:59 PM.

 - Learn five essential techniques for constructing your drawings

 - Understand how to represent movement

 - Overcome your perceptual limitations and develop a trained eye

 - Understand the three most common mistakes artists make when trying to draw moving bodies and objects and learn to avoid them